-Peter has been our Non-Executive Chairman for 9 years having been appointed in March, 2006.
-Prior to taking up the appointment as Non-Executive Chairman he had been a non-executive director of the Company and a member of the Audit Committee and Remuneration Committee since 2003.
+Peter has been our Non-Executive Chairman for 10 years having been appointed in March, 2006.
+Prior to taking up the appointment as Non-Executive Chairman he had been a Non-Executive Director of the Company and a member of the Audit Committee and Remuneration Committee since 2003.
 On his appointment as our Chairman he was also appointed as Chair of both the Audit and Remuneration Committees and subsequently the Nomination Committee when it was established in July 2013.
+On May 28, 2015 he stepped down as Chair of the Audit Committee but remains a member of the Audit Committee.

-Experience: Peter has been a Managing Director, Chief Executive and/or Chairman in international manufacturing industries for over 45 years, including most recently as Chairman and Chief Executive of the Brunner Mond Group from 2000 to 2008 and Chairman of Imago at Loughborough Ltd from 2003 to 2009.
-He was appointed President emeritus of VAI Industries (UK), following chairmanship of VA Tech (UK) from 1999 to 2002.
-Prior to that he was Chief Executive of the EIS Group PLC from 1985 to 1999.
-He holds a number of current appointments, including Chairman of the Audit Committee of the Institute of Materials, Minerals and Mining where he was formerly Treasurer and Senior Vice President, and chairman of the Leonard Cheshire Hill House appeal fund.
-He was proud to be made an honorary chief of the Maasai following his services to their tribe as chairman of Magadi Soda Company in Kenya from 2001 to 2008.
+Experience: Peter has been a Managing Director, Chief Executive and / or Chairman in international manufacturing industries for over 45 years, including most recently as Chairman and Chief Executive of the Brunner Mond Group from 2000 to 2008 and Chairman of Imago at Loughborough Ltd from 2003 to 2009.
+He was appointed President emeritus of VAI Industries (U.K.), following Chairmanship of VA Tech (U.K.) from 1999 to 2002.
+Prior to that he was Chief Executive of the EIS Group PLC from 1985 to 1999, building a group of 100 companies in 30 countries involved in aircraft and defense equipment and fluid technology products.
+From 1969 to 1981 he was Managing Director of Wellman Mechanical Engineering Ltd., the metallurgical plant makers.
+He was appointed as Chairman of the British Metal Working Plant Makers Association in 1974.
+He holds a number of current appointments, including Chairman of the Audit Committee of the Institute of Materials, Minerals and Mining, where he was formerly Treasurer and Senior Vice President.
+He was proud to be made an honorary chief of the Maasai following his services to their tribe as Chairman of Magadi Soda Company in Kenya from 2001 to 2008.

 Peter holds a BSc degree in production engineering from Loughborough University and is a Chartered Engineer.
-He is also a Companion of the Chartered Management Institute, a Fellow of the Institution of Mechanical Engineers, a Fellow of the Institution of Engineering and Technology, a Fellow of the Royal Society of the Arts and also a Fellow of the Institute of Materials, Minerals and Mining, where he was formerly senior vice president.
-He was made Eisenhower Fellow from Britain in 1980 and awarded an honorary Doctor of Science at Loughborough University in 2008.
-He is a Freeman of the City of London.
+He is also a Companion of the Chartered Management Institute, a Fellow of the Institution of Mechanical Engineers, a Fellow of the Institution of Engineering and Technology, a Fellow of the Royal Society of the Arts and also a Fellow of the Institute of Materials, Minerals and Mining, where he was